HL7/cql/input/pages/04-logicalspecification.md

 <a name="figure-4-d"></a>
 ![extracted-media/media/image13](extracted-media/media/image13.png){: width=143; height=193; }

-Figure 4‑D - A diagram to explain how ELM represents a simple [.kw]#If# expression
+Figure 4‑D - A diagram to explain how ELM represents a simple <span class="kw">If</span> expression

 ## Arithmetic Operators